For information, please click on the topic of interest:

-Shorts, training shirts and socks can be purchased during online registration or from the office during office hours.
-Tracksuits are available for purchase at the office in limited sizes and can be ordered if we don't have your size.
+Shorts, training shirts and socks can be purchased on our online store or from the office during office hours.
+Tracksuits are available for purchase at the office in limited sizes.

 The navy Adidas Regista shorts and navy Adidas Santos socks were selected for their quality, price and availability for the next 4 years.
 This means players may not need to purchase the shorts or socks every year.
 In the Under 10/12 Community leagues, our United DFC teams will play one another so they have different jersey colours.
 Each United DFC U10/12 team will wear the same style jersey, in a different colour, with black Admiral socks and shorts.

-Deposit cheques are only cashed to cover replacement costs if a jersey is not returned at the end of the season.
-Players have the option to pay with a post dated cheque and return the jersey each season or pay a permanent deposit (cash or credit) which will be kept on file.
-Mini players may keep their Tim Hortons uniform at the end of the season.
+Deposit cheques for the Community (Recreational) program jerseys are only cashed to cover replacement costs if a jersey is not returned at the end of the season.
+Mini program players may keep their Tim Hortons uniform at the end of the season.

 We love to see our fans and players wearing our club colours.
 Any club clothing not mentioned in the Equipment requirements noted above is optional.
-There will also be an online store set up in the near future.
-Keep an eye on our website and social media for details!
+Clothing may be purchased through our online store at United DFC Store

 Game schedules are found on NSSL website.